 Making a family story book: why it’s good for children

 A family story book can foster your child’s sense of identity and belonging.
-And making the story book can help to develop your child’s early literacy skills.
+And making the story book can help to develop your child’s literacy skills.

 What you need to make a family story book

 - Staples (adult use only) or a hole punch and string or ribbon

 How to make a family story book

 - Show your child the family photographs and talk about them.
 The photos might be of people your child knows well, like siblings or parents.
 They might also be of people your child doesn’t see often or people who have died.
 You could include pictures of people when they were younger, including yourself.

 - Tell your child you’re going to make a family story book together.
 Let your child decide which pictures to put in the book and what story to tell.
 It could be a story about something your child remembers, like Roly the dog getting lost.
 Or it could be a story you’ve shared with your child, like what happened the day your child was born.

 - Make the book by cutting out the pictures and gluing them on the pages.

 - Write the story together.
 Encourage your child to decide what details to include and how to say things, rather than writing the story for your child.

 - Your child might like to draw pictures of people and things you don’t have photographs for, like family pets.